 The Verdict: Which iPad Should You Choose?

 If you’re after super-fast performance, Apple Intelligence, advanced graphics, the latest and greatest accessories for creative work, gaming, streaming, or intensive multitasking, iPad Air is the clear winner.
-Its faster chip, larger storage options, support for Apple Intelligence, plus the upgraded Apple Pencil Pro and new Magic Keyboard, make it the go-to choice for power users.
+Its upgraded M4 chip, increased memory, faster connectivity, and expanded capabilities make it the go-to choice for power users.

 On the other hand, if you're looking for an iPad that offers great performance at a more affordable price, and you don’t need the most cutting-edge graphics or AI features, iPad (A16) is still a fantastic choice.
 It’s fast, capable, and still more-than enough for most people’s everyday tasks.